ottiram/pyMMAX2/README.md

 $ pip install .
 ```

-If you want to use the JPype-based integration of the MMAX2 annotation scheme business logic, e.g. for purposes of validation, you need a current MMAX2 version.
-This can be downloaded from <a href="https://github.com/nlpAThits/MMAX2">here</a>.
+If you want to use the JPype-based integration of the MMAX2 annotation scheme business logic (recommended), you need a current MMAX2 version, which can be downloaded from <a href="https://github.com/nlpAThits/MMAX2">here</a>.
+MMAX2 does not require any installation, and comes with all necessary libraries.